 - Kim, Dongsei.
 2013.
 “Borders as Urbanism: Redrawing the Demilitarized Zone (DMZ) between Democratic People’s Republic of Korea and Republic of Korea.”
 Landscape Architecture Frontiers.
 Vol.1 (2) April: 150-157.
 (ISSN 2095-5405 print, 2095-5413 online) DOI: 10.1007/sLAF-0102-0150.

-- Inaugural Seoul Biennale of Architecture and Urbanism, Seoul, Korea (2017).
+- “Cities” exhibition at 2nd Seoul Biennale of Architecture and Urbanism, Seoul, Korea (2019).

 Honors and Awards

-- 2018 Sherman Family Emerging Scholar Lecture Series Recipient, Korea Society, New York, NY
+- Sherman Family Emerging Scholar, The Korea Society, New York, NY (September 2018)

-- Golden Lion Award for the Best National Pavilion: invited participant of "Crow’s Eye View: The Korean Peninsula" exhibition for the Korean Pavilion for 14th Venice International Architecture Exhibit
+- Golden Lion Award for the Best National Pavilion: Invited contributor of "Crow's Eye View: The Korean Peninsula" exhibition for the Korean Pavilion for the 14th Venice International Architecture Exhibit (June 2014)

 - ARCH 501: Architectural Design VII